-2.1 Fundamentals of SIME
+5.2.1 Fundamentals of SIME

-SIME (for SIngle-Machine Equivalent), is a hybrid direct-temporal transient stability method (Pavella et al., 2000a).
+SIME is a hybrid direct-temporal transient stability method (Pavella et al. 2000a).

 Basically, SIME replaces the dynamics of the multi-machine power system by that of a suitable One-Machine Infinite Bus (OMIB) system.
-By refreshing continuously the OMIB parameters and by assessing the OMIB stability via the equal-area criterion, SIME provides an as accurate transient stability assessment as the one provided by the multi-machine temporal information and, in addition, stability margins and critical machines.
+By refreshing continuously the OMIB parameters and by assessing the OMIB stability via the Equal-Area Criterion (EAC), SIME provides an as accurate Transient Stability Assessment (TSA) as the one provided by the multi-machine temporal information and, in addition, stability margins and critical machines.

-In other words, SIME preserves the advantages of the temporal description (flexibility with respect to power system modeling, accuracy of transient stability assessment, handling of any type of instability (first or multi-swing, plant or inter-area mode), and, in addition, complements them with functionalities of paramount importance.
+In other words, SIME preserves the advantages of the temporal description (flexibility with respect to power system modeling, accuracy of TSA, and handling of any type of instability (first or multi-swing, plant, or inter-area mode)), and, in addition, complements them with functionalities of paramount importance.